mozilla/explainers/MessagingLayerSecurity.md

 // Send a message to the group let ctx = await alice_group.send(message);

-// Remove a member from a group let commit_removed_bob = await alice_group.remove(bob);
+// Remove a member from the group let commit_removed_bob = await alice_group.remove(bob);

 ```